Kyriosity/use-dev/README+/techniques/README+/circuitry/README.md

 \___________</details>

-## Implementation examples and details
+## Wrap up

+experimental

 ## Pros and cons

-✅ First of all, the split of design in a good way - as a side abstraction.
+✅ First of all, the split of design in a good way - as a side abstraction or track of logics.

+comes hand in hand with generic parametrization.
+LINK !!

 the main logic remains intact.

-+ Markup is friendlier for comprehension.
++ Declarative language is friendlier for comprehension.

+TEMPLATING

 + sharing. impulse to of elements. invert, multilingual trim are obvious